podio-community/podio-php/objects/index.md

 {% endhighlight %}

 ## PodioCollection
-A PodioCollection is as the na e implies a collection of Podio* objects.
+A PodioCollection is as the name implies a collection of Podio* objects.
 They behave in most ways the same way an array would.
 You can iterate over it and add/remove objects in the same way you would for arrays.

 {% highlight php startinline %}
 // Get a PodioCollection of tasks